sky-cake/Ritual/README.md

 - Built using Python 3.12.
 - Uses the Asagi schema
 - Runs in a synchronous, step-by-step manner that's easy read.
-- `requests` and `pydantic` are the only dependencies.
+- Minimal dependencies.
 - Flexible configurations.
 You can choose whether you download text, thumbnails, and/or full media for each post.
-- Sqlite database.
+- Sqlite and MySQL database support.
 - Avoids downloading duplicate media files.

 ## Getting Started